AstickDutta/E-Commerce-Site/README.md

 - Make sure the userId in params and in JWT token match.
 - Make sure the user exist
 - Make sure the product(s) are valid and not deleted.
-- Get product(s) details in request body.
+- Get product(s) details in response body.
 - __Response format__
   - _**On success**_ - Return HTTP status 201.
 Also return the cart document.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)